-Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Price, specifications and features
+Samsung Galaxy J6 vs Xiaomi Redmi Note 5: Difference in price, specifications

-Samsung has launched its latest mid-end smartphone in India: the Galaxy J6.
-The handset is the first in the Galaxy J-series to feature trimmed bezels and an 18:5:9 aspect ratio display.
-But how does this phone compare to the Xiaomi Redmi Note 5, the undisputed king in the mid-end segment?
+Samsung Galaxy J6 is the company’s latest budget smartphone in India launched at a starting price of Rs 13,990.
+The handset is the first in the Galaxy J-series to feature trimmed bezels and an 18:5:9 aspect ratio display or what Samsung calls the Infinity Display.
+But how does this phone compare to the Xiaomi Redmi Note 5, the undisputed king in under Rs 15,000 segment. ?
 In this article, we compare the two smartphones on the basis of the specifications, features and price.

 Also read: Samsung Galaxy J6 first impressions: The new budget king in town?